Wall and Soil Improvements

 • Location: Talbert Marsh Bike Path, Huntington Beach – between the Santa Ana River Trail access point and Brookhurst St.

-• Detour: Please see the below map for the detour route.
-Detour signs will be posted along the route when closures are in place.
+• Detour: Please see the below map for an alternative route.

 Project Description